dgraph-io/dgraph/wiki/content/slash-graphql/slash-quick-start.md

 Congratulations!
 You have completed the Slash GraphQL quick-start guide, and you are ready to use the world’s most advanced, hosted GraphQL backend in your applications.

+## Next Steps

+To learn more about the Slash GraphQL managed service, see [Administering your Backend](/slash-graphql/admin/) and [Advanced Queries](/slash-graphql/advanced-queries/).